 “I’m happily married but we would have liked to do pre-marital counseling before the big day.
 I think some couples spend too much time planning the day and less time planning the marriage.
 Our friends did a marriage retreat with their church and really enjoyed the experience and I think we might try to do something like that now.
 But it would have been fun prior to the big day!” -Breanna W.

-Wedding Planning Tips for Brides, #36.
+Wedding Tips for Brides, #36.
 Pick bridesmaid dresses they’ll wear again.

 “I would have picked something my bridesmaids can wear again like maxi dresses or convertible dresses.
 It is easier for them to spend money on something they will like to wear and can actually wear to future events.” -Michelle B.

-Wedding Planning Tips for Brides, #37.
+Wedding Tips for Brides, #37.
 Send out invitations sooner.

 “I was most stressed out about our wedding invitations.
 They didn’t arrive in time and then I was scrambling to address, stuff, add postage, and mail them out in record time.
 I would have ordered my wedding invitations a lot further in advance if I did it over again.” -Paula F.

-Wedding Planning Tips for Brides, #38.
+Best Wedding Tips for Brides, #38.
 Use a return address stamp on invitations.

 “I wrote them out by hand.
 BY HAND!
 It was nuts.
 A stamp makes sense.” -Olivia P.